valeriaoshiro/podcast-pals/README.md

 ## Technologies Used

-* React and JSX
+* React, JSX and token authentication with JWT
-* Node, Express, MongoDB and Mongoose
 * React-Materialize and Materialize
+* Node, Express, MongoDB, Mongoose and MLab
 * Git, GitHub and Heroku
 * iTunes Search API
+* VS Code

 ## Getting Started: